Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

-Consider now temperatures at which all Yukawa interactions are in equilibrium, which is the case for $ T < 85 $ TeV \cite{Bodeker:2019ajh}, but still above the electroweak transition.
-Then quark chemical potentials are family-independent, $ \mu _ { qi } = \mu _ q $, $ \mu _ { u i } = \mu _ u $, $ \mu _ { di } = \mu _ d $, and the asymmetries $L_i-B/n_f$ are conserved.
-For simplicity, we assume that they are all equal, so that the lepton chemical potentials are family-independent as well, $ \mu _ { l i } = \mu _ l $, $ \mu _ { ei } = \mu _ e $.
-Using the sphaleron relation and the hypercharge constraint, one can express all chemical potentials, and therefore all asymmetries, in terms of a single chemical potential that may be chosen to be $\mu_l$,
+Consider now the temperatures at which all Yukawa interactions are in equilibrium, which is the case for $ T < 85 $ TeV \cite{Bodeker:2019ajh}, but still above the electroweak transition.
+The quark chemical potentials are family independent, $ \mu _ { qi } = \mu _ q $, $ \mu _ { u i } = \mu _ u $, and $ \mu _ { di } = \mu _ d $, and the asymmetries $L_i-B/n_f$ are conserved.
+For simplicity, we assume that they are all equal, so that the lepton chemical potentials are family-independent as well: $ \mu _ { l i } = \mu _ l $, $ \mu _ { ei } = \mu _ e $.
+Using the sphaleron relation and the hypercharge constraint, one can express all chemical potentials, and therefore all asymmetries, in terms of a single chemical potential that may be chosen as $\mu_l$:

 The corresponding baryon and lepton asymmetries are